 Dealing with difficult behaviour: Nosy people

 Have you ever spilt the beans on yourself or on somebody else?
-You’re at a party, social gathering or work event, or passing someone you know in the street or corridor when they casually ask you a ‘nosy’ question.
+You’re at a party, work event, or passing someone you know in the street or corridor when they casually ask you a ‘nosy’ question.

 Suddenly you’re telling them (against your wishes and better judgement), about work colleagues, family, friends, or yourself personally, your age, finances, political and religious views.
 Telling all may leave you feeling exposed, anxious or unsettled; you might feel angry with yourself and resentful of the ‘nosy’ person.